jg-digital-media/jgdm-100DaysOfCode/work/log/round-6.md

 # 100 Days of Code - Round 4

-## **Status:** Day 25 of 100. **Last Update:** 4 December 2020
+## **Status:** Day 26 of 100. **Last Update:** 6 December 2020
 ___
 **Directories:** api | css | java | javascript | nodeJS | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+### R6D26: Monday 7 December 2020

++ **Notes**

+  + Due to issues with our broadband I've been unable to get much done beyond behind the scenes changes to my Photography site just waiting to be uploaded.
+Internet restoration plans are in hand!  :)

++ **Technologies used** - HTML5, SASS

 ### R6D25: Friday 4 December 2020

 + **Notes**

-  + Builts the Custom Post Types that will drive the blog content on my blog page.
+  + Built the Custom Post Types that will drive the blog content on my blog page.
 There's a whole lot more work to be done to get all the features working.
 Looking forward very much to getting it built.

 + **Technologies used** - HTML5, SASS